Skip to main content

 • Interpreter services available

-1. Call us between the hours of 8:00 am to 4:30 pm, Monday through Friday.
-We will work with your provider to issue a prescription and start the process.
+1. Call us during our normal business hours and we will start the process.
 We will contact you to arrange the method and place of delivery that is timely and convenient for you.

-4. We will provide you the copay amount you will owe, prior to filling the medicine.
-We will also provide the cash price of medicine upon request.
+4. We share the medication cost with you (co-pay) before filling the prescription.
+We can also provide the cash price of medication upon request.

-5. Our staff can help determine if you are eligible for copay assistance.
+5. Our staff can check to see if you can use any copay assistance.

 Ordering Refills